Dual Box Embeddings for the Description Logic EL++: Background and Related Work

 The TBox specifies that a father is a male parent, a mother is a female parent, every child has a father and a mother, and having a parent implies being related to that parent; the ABox states that Alex is a father, Bob is a child, and Alex is a parent of Bob. \end{example}

-Similarly to first order logic, the semantics of \el\ are defined in terms of \textit{interpretations} that map individuals to elements, concept names to subsets, and role names to binary relations over some set~$\Delta$, called the \textit{interpretation domain}.
+Similarly to first order logic, the semantics of \el\ are defined in terms of \textit{interpretations} that map individuals to elements, concept names to subsets, and role names to binary relations over some set called the \textit{interpretation domain}.
 An interpretation $\mathcal I$ that satisfies the semantics of every axiom in $\ont$ is called a \textit{model} of $\ont$, denoted as $\mathcal I \models \ont$.
-See~\citep{baader2005pushing} for a formal definition.
+See Appendix A for a formal discussion of the semantics.